Harshithaatmakuri/Browser-security-Task7/README.md

 ## 🔐 Key Learnings

 - Extensions should be regularly reviewed for suspicious behavior
-- Permissions like "read and change all your data on all websites" are red flags
+- Permissions like “read and change all your data on all websites” are red flags
 - Chrome’s built-in malware detection is a helpful security layer
 - Removing unused or unknown extensions improves browser security
 - Awareness of privacy risks associated with third-party add-ons is critical